 Heavy is the head that wears the crown!
 While being a member of the Victorian family tree certainly had its perks, Victoria’s descendants faced numerous challenges.
 She carried a gene for hemophilia, a deadly genetic blood disorder that was passed down through the generations.
 Tsar Nicholas’ son Alexei famously had the disease, as did Victoria’s son Leopold and several other royal family members.

 Moreover, most of these monarchies didn’t survive the 20th century, when democracy and communism swept across Europe.
 Kaiser Wilhelm II abdicated after Germany’s defeat in World War I, and Bolsheviks drove Tsar Nicholas II (and thus, his wife Alexandra) out of power and murdered his family.
 Marie and Ferdinand I’s grandson, King Michael I of Romania, was twice forced to abdicate and lived most of his life in exile.
 Constantine I of Greece likewise twice abdicated, and Victoria Eugenie and Alfonso narrowly survived an assassination attempt on their wedding day in 1906.

 Several of Victoria’s issue remain on several European thrones today.
 King Harald V of Norway, King Carl XVI Gustaf of Sweden and King Felipe VI of Spain all descend from Victoria and Albert.

 As you might expect, Victoria’s descendants include the United Kingdom’s Queen Elizabeth II and her husband, Prince Phillip.
-In fact, both are Victoria’s great-great-grandchildren, making them second cousins to each other.
+In fact, both are Victoria’s great-great-grandchildren, making them third cousins to each other.
 Elizabeth inherited the crown from her father George VI (a descendant of Albert Edward/Edward VII), while Phillip descends from Victoria’s daughter Alice.
-Learn more about Queen Elizabeth’s family history.